jojokarlin/Git_DRI_Jan_2017/commandline.md

 Click around to go check out your desktop and see your new folder.

-### Initialize Git.

-Using `cd`, navigate inside the folder 'GitPractice.'

-Type `git init` and hit enter.

-This initializes the Git repository.
-It _sets the stage_ for the magic you want to create!
-Now, by using commands like `git add` and `git commit`, you can track changes to your documents.
-More on this soon...

-### Create a file in your folder.

-Back in the command line, we're going to make a plain text markdown file.

-Make sure you're navigated inside your GitPractice folder.
-Use `cd` or `cd ..` as needed.

-Do you remember how to create a file?

-Hint: type `touch [name].md` The '.md' extension means "markdown."
-You can use `touch` to create other types of files, too.

-### Edit your file.

-`open [name].[extension]` will let you get started.

-Whatever text editor pops up should be the one that you set in your `git config`.
-We have configured it to use Sublime.
-To change your text editor, edit the `.git/config`.
-After opening your file in your text editor, add or make whatever changes you would like.
-CTRL + S saves the file, SHIFT + CTRL + W closes the Sublime file.
-Remember how to open files (described right above!).

 ___

 [Glossary](glossary.md) ~ ~ ~ [Helpful commands](helpfulcommands.md)